DustinBrett/daedalOS/README.md

 ## HIGH

-#### Body

-- Background color should be black like Windows when explorer.exe is off

 #### Windows

 - Ability to maximize
   - Lock aspect ratio with `maxWidth`
-- Stop minimize from re-rendering the app
 - Fix touch resizing `top` instead of dragging

 #### Icons